guilhermevarela/pepperbotts/README.md

 # README #

-This is a simple bot integrating
+This is a simple node.js + express website frontend for AZURE framework assistant bot

 * Azure Cloud Services
 * BotFramework